qaderi-coding/smart-generator/README.md

 ## Contributing

 Contributions are always welcome!
-If you face any problem, or recommend any feature or changes.
+If are you faced any problem, or recommend any feature or changes.
 Feel free, just make an issue to let me know.

 ## License